 Senator Holly Mitchell’s Office

-Cheryl is also in the process of starting a Non-Profit which will provide services to formerly incarcerated women re-entering the community.
+Cheryl is working on a Non-Profit which will provide services to formerly incarcerated women re-entering the community.